+Babies and young children develop best when they are in a caring relationship with an adult.
+A baby will learn to walk faster when they have a safe pair of arms to walk towards and learn to talk, when they have an adult listening and responding to them.
 At Little Treasure Day Nursery, all the games, activities and themes that we work with your child are for their development.
 Your child is assigned a key person who carries out the main settling in, planning and care routines.

 Here is how we support and extend children’s learning in the early years:

 1. Communication & Language

 This involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves and to speak and listen in a range of situations.

 Involves providing opportunities for young children to be active and interactive and to develop their coordination, control and movement.
 Children will also be helped to understand the importance of physical activity and to make healthy choices in relation to food.

 3. Personal, Social & Emotional Development

 Involves helping children to develop a positive sense of themselves and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.